Russia delivers missile system to Turkey in challenge to NATO

 The Murted base was formerly known as Akinci Air Base and was used by putschist soldiers in the failed 2016 coup.

-Additional reporting by Orhan Coskun in Ankara and Maxim Rodionov in Moscow; Writing by Daren Butler; Editing by Dominic Evans and Gareth Jones
+Additional reporting by Orhan Coskun in Ankara, Maxim Rodionov and Thomas Balmforth in Moscow; Writing by Daren Butler; Editing by Dominic Evans and Gareth Jones